 Evolution of the Trans America Trail: What is next for the Trail?
 Continued user feedback.
 Please send me your route improvement suggestions, your ride experiences.
 We still need camp spot waypoints!
 I update the gps files each year based on your ride experiences and feedback.
 Looking for more difficult route options too!

-About Sharing the TAT: I believe in an open source ride world, so I give away all the info to share the ride, in the hopes that others will do the same with other great rides.
+About Sharing the TAT: I believe in an open source ride world, so I give away all the info to share the ride in the hopes that others will do the same with other great rides.
 I have ridden the entire Trans America Trail, and studied it greatly and collected feedback from many sources and refined it.
-But it will be an adventure because things do change from year to year. gpsKevin

 Buy the GPS Maps and Paper Maps: